 Ford is continuing to recall different vehicle models to this day.
 Most recently, the manufacturer issued a small-scale recall including some of its 2015 Ford F-650 and F-750 trucks.
 In addition, a small number of 2018 F-150 Raptor SuperCab’s were just recalled.
 Some of Ford’s 2018 F-150 Raptor SuperCab’s may have structurally unsound roofs, leading to the increased risk of consumer injury – especially during a vehicle rollover or accident.
 In the case of the F-650 and F-750’s, the recall is the result of yet another design defect of the steering wheel system.

-In order to determine whether or not you own or lease any of these recalled and potentially dangerous models, please visit: https://www.nhtsa.gov/recalls.
-Through this website hosted by the National Highway Transportation Safety Administration (NHTSA), consumers are able to enter their vehicle identification numbers (VIN) and learn whether or not their vehicle has been flagged for a product recall of any type.
+In order to determine whether or not you own or lease any of these recalled and potentially dangerous models, please visit the National Highway Transportation Safety Administration (NHTSA).
+Through this website, consumers are able to enter their vehicle identification numbers (VIN) and learn whether or not their vehicle has been flagged for a product recall of any type.
 Although vehicle manufacturers are legally responsible for manufacturing safe products that do not increase the risk of injury or death to consumers, Ford is a prime example of a company that continues to make serious mistakes that leave consumers to face hazards.
 The manufacturer is offering a variety of remedies to consumers, most of which are available locally at authorized dealers.